Polygon (MATIC) wallet

 5. Send the MATIC you purchased to your Atomic Polygon Wallet address.

-Atomic Matic Wallet allow you to fully control and manage your private keys and balance on any device, such as iOS phone, Android phones, and personal computer.
-Keeping you mnemonic passphrase in a secure place, you can backup your data anytime you want without an intermediary.
+Atomic Matic Wallet allows you to fully control and manage your private keys and balance on any device, such as an iOS phone, Android phone, and personal computer.
+Keeping your mnemonic passphrase secure, you can back up your data anytime you want without an intermediary.

 Final Thoughts

-Polygon is called the internet of blockchains because it's a scaling solution that allows any blockchain to connect to Ethereum.
-That way, Polygon leverages Ethereum's excellent security features and global adoption without contributing to its overwhelming traffic and exorbitant fees.
+Polygon is called the Internet of Blockchains because it's a scaling solution that allows any blockchain to connect to Ethereum.
+Polygon leverages Ethereum's excellent security features and global adoption without contributing to its overwhelming traffic and exorbitant fees.

-Yet, Ethereum has been promising this upgrade for many years now and has failed to achieve this.
-As of now, we don't know if they'll ever upgrade their ecosystem successfully.
+Yet, Ethereum has been promising this upgrade for many years and has yet to achieve this.
+As of now, we are still determining if they'll ever upgrade their ecosystem successfully.
 That may be why they've put off upgrading an old code that was never designed for its current purpose.
-No matter what, nothing is certain in the cryptosphere!
+No matter what, nothing is certain in the crypto sphere!

 FAQ